 Finding the right recruiter

 Before searching for the right recruiter, it’s important to note that there are different types of recruiters for different industries and roles.
-For example, executive recruiters, sometimes referred to as a headhunter recruiters, may focus exclusively on high-level, low-probability placement, while a contingency recruiter or account manager at a staffing agency may work on filling the temporary or short-term projects roles that are common in the Information Technology and Warehousing sectors.
-Research agencies with expertise in your preferred industry to connect to the recruiter who can help you best.
+For example, executive recruiters, sometimes referred to as a headhunter recruiters, may focus exclusively on high-level, low-probability placement, while a contingency recruiter or account manager at a staffing company may work on filling the temporary or short-term projects roles that are common in the Information Technology and Warehousing sectors.
+Research staffing companies with expertise in your preferred industry to connect to the recruiter who can help you best.

 Vetting the Recruiter

-Once you’ve found the right agency, firm, or independent recruiter and have been matched with or selected an expert, it’s helpful to research the recruiter.
+Once you’ve found the right company, firm, or independent recruiter and have been matched with or selected an expert, it’s helpful to research the recruiter.
 If he or she has a LinkedIn profile, this is a great place to start to learn about the recruiter’s history and approach.
 Scan the profile for industry specialization, years of experience, and career history, including previous roles and companies.
 These elements will contain clues to the level of connectivity to key employers and robustness of the recruiter’s network.

 Next, assess the professional’s network and connections.
 A large number of industry-relevant LinkedIn connections can indicate a well-connected recruiter.
 Skills, endorsements and recommendations from the recruiter’s network give you an idea of his or her strengths, so you can evaluate if their areas of success match up with your needs and preferences.